raimen-ttv/Automation-Overdrive/README.md

 <!-- <img src="./assets/Overwolf_logo_PNG_horizontal.png" width="250" >
 <img src="./assets/madeForTPWhite512.png" width="400" > -->

-Automation Overdrive is an [Overwolf](https://www.overwolf.com/) app that lets you supercharge your Touch Portal macros with triggered events live from your games!
+Automation Overdrive is an [Overwolf](https://www.overwolf.com/) app that allows you to supercharge Touch Portal macros with triggered events live from your games!
 Here's how it works:
 ![](./assets/how_it_works.jpg)

 # Setup

 ## Setting up Touch Portal (App and Plugin)
+NOTE: In order to use the *Automation Overdrive* custom plugin, you will need to have purchased the "pro" version of Touch Portal.
 1. Touch Portal general guides can be found on the [official site](https://www.touch-portal.com/blog/post/tutorials/get_started_with_touch_portal.php)
-2. NOTE: In order to use the *Automation Overdrive* custom plugin, you will need to have purchased the "pro" version of Touch Portal.
-3. Download the *Automation Overdrive* plugin [here](replaceme.com)
+2. Download the *Automation Overdrive* plugin [here](replaceme.com)
-4. Install the plugin following the short steps outlined on the [official site](https://www.touch-portal.com/blog/post/tutorials/import-plugin-guide.php)
+3. Install the plugin following these [short steps](https://www.touch-portal.com/blog/post/tutorials/import-plugin-guide.php)

 -----

 ## Setting up Touch Portal Events

-There are two primary methods of setting up "handlers" for events coming from Overwolf.
-Button-based events, and global events.
+There are two primary methods for handling events coming from Overwolf: button-based events and global events.

-### Button-based events
+### Button-based Events
 To set up a button-based event:
 1. Create a new button
 2. Click the "On `Event`" tab